 What makes the film a winner, is the terrific acting by the two leads.
 As their characters collide the two women find freedom from their inner fears.
 Valeria Bruni Tedeschi turns Beatrice into this whimsical irrational woman who talks her way in and out of situations that seem harmless at first, but each leading to her own inner torment.
 Very vibrant she commands the screen in every scene and should have her audience begging for more when the final curtain closes.
 Winner of 39 awards, she took home 6 wins for her acting in Like Crazy,

 Playing the tormented Donatella, Micaela Ramazzotti shows her range of emotion.
 Not knowing why Beatrice has chosen her to be her friend, she’s cautious at first not wanting to get in trouble and be sent to the Judicial Psychiatric Hospital.
 But, when Beatrice chooses to take her freedom, Donatella follows her lead.
-While on the run Ramazzotti shows how her character blossom with new hope and lets her partner take control of her fate.
+While on the run Ramazzotti shows how her character blossoms with new hope and lets her partner take control of her fate.
 A seasoned actress, she has won 18 awards including three awards for Like Crazy.

 Like Crazy (La Pazza Gioia) has not been rated by the MPAA, but contains language, drug use and brief nudity.
 Be cautious when deciding to allow immature children see the film as it does have some scenes that are inappropriate for youngsters.
 The film plays out in the Italian language with English subtitles.